Terje Abusdal – Slash & Burn, 2017

 “I took certain elements of the past – fire, smoke and shamanism – and introduced them into the story.”

 Abusdal also wanted to explore the question of identity, migration and belonging.
-How many generations does it take to drop the status of immigrant?
+How many generations does it take to drop the status of an immigrant?
 At what point do you belong to a country, to an ethnic group?
-And is that decision based on biology, blood, philosophy or history?
+And is that decision based on biology, philosophy or history?
 The photographer explains that, “In fact, the only official criterion for belonging to this minority is that, regardless of your ethnic origin, you simply feel that you are a Forest Finn.”

 Photo: © Marie Sjøvold